Find out about possible symptoms of lung cancer and when to see your doctor.

 A cough that won't go away

-You may have a cough most of the time.
-Your cough might be worse at different times of the day.
+You might have a cough most of the time.
+It might be worse at different times of the day.

 A change in a cough you have had for a long time